4teamwork/ftw.simplelayout/README.rst

 .. image:: https://jenkins.4teamwork.ch/job/ftw.simplelayout-master-test-plone-4.3.x.cfg/badge/icon
    :target: https://jenkins.4teamwork.ch/job/ftw.simplelayout-master-test-plone-4.3.x.cfg

+**Plone 5.1.x**

+So far Simplelayout for Plone 5.1.x has reached beta state and has never been used on a production site so far.
+Use it on your own risk.

+Features dropped for Plone 5.1.x:

+- Anchor extraction from Blocks for anchors on a page.
+- Upgrade step, which removes the plone.app.referenceablebehavior.referenceable.IReferenceable from all sl content types.

 **Themes**

 To have proper styles we recommend using `plonetheme.blueberry <https://github.com/4teamwork/plonetheme.blueberry/>`_.

-**Plone 5**

-WIP Plone 5.1 Support.
+**Upgrade form Plone 4.3.x to Plone 5.1.x**

-Features dropped but needs to be implemented again with plone 5.1:
+TODO: Needs to be implemented and tested.

-- Anchor extraction from Blocks for anchors on a page.
-- Upgrade step, which removes the plone.app.referenceablebehavior.referenceable.IReferenceable from all sl content types.

 **Trash**